Shakespeare's Will (play): Synopsis

 The drama focuses on the will handed to William Shakespeare's widow Anne as she leaves his funeral.
 She is surprised by its existence and that his sister Joan should give it to her with a noticeably odd smile.
 Joan promises to visit in an hour.

 Anne resists reading the will, remembering instead the passion and the vows she shared with her husband, Catholic in public but 'their own kind of marriage' in private.
 These unusual vows accommodated their desires as individuals, but left Anne alone in Stratford to raise their three children.
 She relives the decision points where Bill's London life became a separate existence.
 When plague sweeps the country, she must find a way to protect the children without news or support from William and relates her decision to take them to the seashore, far from disease and death.
 Her flight repeats her own childhood journey, when her father brought her and her siblings to the sea and away from the plague which killed her mother.

 An hour later, Anne must read the will.
 She appreciates Bill's intention to secure the honours he has earned through his daughter's possible sons.
 She understands his bequests until she reads his provision for the house.
 Her loathed sister-in-law will inherit her prized house, while she is deeded the second best bed.
 The order of William's estate can only be punishment for their son's death from drowning.
 He has broken their pact.
 Anne's rage at his post-mortem betrayal, after she honourably maintained her side of their vows, gives her the strength to break free from the constraints of her situation as well.
 She decides to return to the sea to make a life for herself.

-The play shows us William's success in London through a domestic lens, where Anne's children, garden, bees and marketing are our focus.
+The play shows William's success in London through a domestic lens, where Anne's children, garden, bees and marketing are the focus.
 Anne's own childhood journey to the sea supplies a pattern of water-based imagery which resolves in the final sequence of the play; it is a mirror and cyclic resolution to Bill's love affair with words.